-You prayed, raised money, talked to parents, sent packing lists, and this summer you headed to WyldLife camp with your middle school friends.
-Camp – the place where God can and does “immeasurably more than all we ask or imagine.”
-(Ephesians 3:20)
+You prayed, raised money, talked to parents, sent packing lists, and this summer you finally got to experience WyldLife camp with your middle school friends!
+Way to go!

 We asked some of our WyldLife experts what camp follow-up looks like with middle school kids:

 Host a camp reunion within a day or two of coming home.

 Set the dates and locations for the reunion and other follow-ups before you go to camp.
 Give parents a flier with the details when they drop their kids off and pick them up.
 Send a reminder email to parents and post the reunion on Instagram for kids.
 It is important that both parents and kids have the information.

 Serve pizza, watch camp videos, jump in the pool, and play games at the reunion, but set aside 20 minutes for cabin time.
 Share a short lesson and then split into groups to talk about it.
 Or consider giving kids 10 minutes alone to read a Scripture passage before meeting with their cabins to discuss.